 Implementation science focuses on improving the delivery of care in the often-complicated “real world,” with the goal of identifying what works best, why it works and how findings can be applied to improve lives.

-At the heart of implementation science is the recognition that there are fundamental differences between the way HIV care is delivered in a clinical trial or research setting compared to what happens in the real world.
+At the heart of implementation science is the recognition that there are fundamental differences between the way HIV prevention and care is delivered in a clinical trial or research setting compared to what happens in the real world.

 An enduring commitment to implementation science